google-deepmind/mujoco/doc/APIreference/APIglobals.rst

      - 50
      - The maximum depth of each body and mesh bounding volume hierarchy.
 If this large limit is exceeded, a warning is raised and ray casting may not be possible.
 For a balanced hierarchy, this implies 1E15 bounding volumes.
-   * - ``mjMAXVFS``
-     - 200
-     - The maximal number of characters in the name of each file in the virtual file system.
-   * - ``mjMAXVFSNAME``
-     - 100
-     - The maximal number of characters in the name of each file in the virtual file system.
    * - ``mjNEQDATA``
      - 11
      - The maximal number of real-valued parameters used to define each equality constraint.
 Determines the size of